 - For those of you teaching in the Summer or Fall: Fondren wants to know how they can support your remote teaching needs–do you need a private study room or office to record your classes?
 Do you need tech support or materials to check out?
 Do your students need help accessing materials?
 LEmail Els Woudstra at firstname.lastname@example.org and she will pass it along.

 - Lastly, the DMC has a ton of virtual resources available, from remote Zoom workshops to 1-on-1 help.
 They will teach you how to use Photoshop, make videos, or whatever you can come up with.
 Beyond this, Jane Zhao would like to know what kind of in-person resources or services humanities grad students need from the Digital Media Commons–in the next month as well as on the longer term.
 Email Els to share info.

 - Fondren is no longer able to mail books or scan articles as of 3/24/2020.
 Follow Fondren updates here.

-- Fondren outlines available services and resources here.
+- Fondren outlines current available services and resources here.

 - The Internet Archive will suspend waitlists for the 1.4 million (and growing) books in their lending library by creating a National Emergency Library to serve the nation’s displaced learners.
 This suspension will run through June 30, 2020, or the end of the US national emergency, whichever is later.
 Here is a Remote Library Services guide that includes links to a few of the e-resources being made temporarily available by publishers: https://libguides.rice.edu/